 An ASTM-certified product that is made with materials that meet ASTM standards to ensure your child’s safety.
 Has a plastic frame, an adjustable 5-point safety belt, and a comfortable headrest that supports your baby’s growing body.

 Some consumers said that the instructions are difficult to interpret because they do not have words to go with the pictures.

-One of the best features of this baby rocker is that it has a 1-hand button that allows you to switch between the stationary and rocking modes.
+One of the best features of this baby rocker is that it has a one-hand button that allows you to switch between the stationary and rocking modes.
 Keep your infant comfortable using the removable body and neck supports and by using 1 of the 3 reclining options.

-More expensive than other brands and doesn’t come with a toy bar.
+More expensive than other brands, and doesn’t come with a toy bar.

 The feature-packed swing mode boasts multiple audio settings, 6 speeds, side-to-side and back and forth motions, plus a mobile.
 Removable rocker is portable and offers 2 vibration settings.
 Comfortable seat with a 5-point safety harness.
 Can be powered by batteries or an outlet.

 It's pricey and the swing takes up considerable floor space.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.